sarayub2025/Sarayu_BlueStampPortfolio/index.md

 I also learned how speech recognition and text-to-speech work together with an AI model to make a real voice assistant.
 In the future, I want to add more voice commands so my assistant can control more lights or even play music when I say, “Hey Tom, play music.”

 # My Modifications
-**Voice Assistant Music Feature — Project Summary**
+**Modifications Summary**

-For my Raspberry Pi voice assistant project, I added a music playback feature to make my assistant, Tom, more advanced.
-The goal was to have Tom not only answer questions using ChatGPT and control an LED light, but also be able to play and stop a song when told to do so.
+For my Raspberry Pi voice assistant project, I made two extra improvements to make my assistant, Tom, feel more like a real smart home helper.
+First, I added a feature so Tom can play and stop music when I say voice commands.
+Second, I made Tom respond to me by saying my name in every reply when I turn the light on or off or when I play or stop music.
+This made the whole experience feel more personal and fun.

-I downloaded a copyright-free MP3 file and saved it in my project folder.
-To play the music, I used the pygame as it lets me start and stop music in the middle of the program.
-I added extra commands to my Python code so when I say “play music,” Tom starts the song, and when I say “stop music,” it stops the song right away.
-This made my voice assistant more like a real smart speaker.
+I downloaded a copyright-free MP3 file and saved it in my project folder on the Raspberry Pi.
+Then, I used the pygame library to play and stop the music file, because playsound couldn’t stop a song once it started.
+I added commands to my Python script so that when I say “play music,” Tom plays the song, and when I say “stop music,” the song stops.
+I also edited my script so that when I control the light or the music, Tom says my name in the response, like “Turning the light on, Sarayu,” or “Playing your music now, Sarayu.”

-The voice assistant listens for commands using the microphone and converts my speech into text.
-If it hears me say “play music,” it loads the MP3 file and plays it in the background.
-If I say “stop music,” it stops playing the file.
-This happens while the rest of the assistant still works normally, so I can still say “turn on the light,” “turn off the light,” or talk to Tom for answers using the OpenAI API.
+The voice assistant listens through a microphone for commands.
+If I say “Tom,” it sends what I said to OpenAI and I get an answer back.
+If I say “turn on the light,” Tom turns the relay on so the LED lights up and says my name.
+If I say “play music,” it loads the MP3 and plays it.
+If I say “stop music,” it stops the file right away.
+Adding my name to the speech makes the responses feel more friendly and personal.

 **Challenges I Faced**

-One challenge I had was learning that the playsound library couldn’t stop audio once it started, which would make my project stuck if I wanted to stop the song.
-To fix this, I installed the pygame library, which I hadn’t used before, so I had to learn how to set it up inside my virtual environment in VS Code.
-I also had to test different ways to get my voice commands right because sometimes my mic wouldn’t pick up the full phrase, so I made my commands more flexible to match partial phrases.
+One problem was that the playsound library could only play audio, but couldn’t stop it once it started, so I had to switch to pygame and learn how to use it.
+Another challenge was figuring out how to write the new commands into my existing code without breaking the other parts that control the light or use ChatGPT.
+I also learned how to make my voice commands more flexible, because sometimes the mic only picks up part of what I say.
+Finally, I practiced adding custom text to the speak function so Tom would always say my name in the answers for lights and music.

 **What I Learned**

-Adding this feature taught me more about handling audio files in Python and why choosing the right library is important.
-I also learned how to update my voice recognition checks to make sure they work even if my speech isn’t perfect.
-Overall, this improvement made my project feel more complete and closer to a real smart assistant.
+These new modifications helped me understand how to handle audio files in Python, use new libraries like pygame, and update voice recognition checks so they are not too strict.
+I also learned how to personalize the text-to-speech output to say my name, which makes the assistant feel more realistic and fun to use.
+Overall, this made my project feel closer to real smart speakers like Alexa or Siri but with my own twist.